owenpb/kitaev_clusters/docs/source/index.rst

 Tutorial
 ========
-Here we work through an example using the library to calculate the ground state properties of a 12-site lattice:
+Here we work through an example of using the library to calculate the ground state properties of the spin-1 Kitaev Hamiltonian with single-ion anisotropy on a 12-site lattice:

 .. toctree::
    :maxdepth: 2